dfelinto/blender-manual/animation/techs/camera.rst

 have the same visual dimensions as at the beginning.
 Add a key to both attributes.

-This won't give you a fully perfect transtrav - to get such one, you would have to dive into trigonometric maths… But the result is visually quite satisfying.
+This won't give you a fully perfect transtrav - to get such one, you would have to dive into trigonometric maths...
+But the result is visually quite satisfying.

 FIXME(Tag Unsupported:vimeo;